wallarm/product-documentation/docs/latest/user-guides/settings/applications.md

 You can configure an automatic application identification on the base of:

 * Specific request headers
-* Random request headers or endpoint URLs
+* Specific request header or part of URLs using `map` NGINX directive

 !!! info "NGINX only"
     Listed approaches are applicable only for NGINX-based node deployments.